izayoijiichan/VGO/UniVgo/README.md

 When importing GameObject `tag`, it is necessary to add tag definitions in UnityEditor in advance.
 The same applies when performing runtime loading.

-### About light

-Cookie, Flare, Halo are not supported.
-In addition, when performing runtime loading, only the Realtime setting is drawn, and Baked is not reflected.

 ___
 ## About VGO specifications